-■ 4.1 to "ensure that all girls and boys complete free, equitable and quality primary and secondary education and well-being."
+■ 4.1 to "ensure that all girls and boys complete free, equitable and quality primary and secondary education leading to relevant and effective learning outcomes."

-- ■11.b to "...increase the number of cities and human settlements adopting and implementing integrated policies and plans towards inclusion, resource efficiency, mitigation and adaptation to climate change, resilience to disasters, and develop and implement, in line with the Sendai Framework for Disaster Risk Reduction 2015-2030, holistic disaster risk management at all levels." - ■13.1 to "Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries." - 16.2 to "end abuse, exploitation, trafficking, and all forms of violence against children."
+- 11.b to "...increase the number of cities and human settlements adopting and implementing integrated policies and plans towards inclusion, resource efficiency, mitigation and adaptation to climate change, resilience to disasters, and develop and implement. in line with the Sendai Framework for Disaster Risk Reduction 2015-2030, holistic disaster risk management at all levels." - 13.1 to "Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries." - 16.2 to "end abuse, exploitation, trafficking, and all forms of violence against children."